 The best place to store a large batch of homemade treats is in your refrigerator or freezer, although your dog might have other ideas!

-When we have homemade treats, we keep them in the refrigerator and put just a day or two’s worth in the cookie jar at a time.
+When we have homemade treats, we keep them in the refrigerator and put just a day or two’s worth in the cookie jar or my dog treat pouch at a time.

 Freezing treats is a great way to handle the large volume you might have when making your own treats.